 We estimate that our selling, general and administrative expense (excluding non-cash SFAS No. 123(R) share-based compensation expense) for 2008 will be in the range of approximately \$15.0 million to \$17.0 million.
-We anticipate the addition of selective key new hires and investment in customer service and marketing initiatives.
+During the second quarter of 2008 we increased our field organization to a total of 15 product service consultants.
 We estimate that our total non-cash SFAS No. 123(R) share-based compensation expense for 2008 will be approximately \$4.5 million of which we estimate approximately \$3.5 million will be incurred in selling, general and administrative expense.
-The increase from 2007 results from new option grants and higher non-cash SFAS No. 123(R) expense associated with our employee stock purchase plan.